Lowry War: Attempted truce

 Following the passage of federal Reconstruction Acts in 1867, nonwhites in the South, both black freedmen and Robeson's Indians, were re-enfranchised.
-The following year the Republican Party won a majority of the vote in elections in Robeson, displacing Conservative planter families who had dominated county affairs.
+The following year the Republican Party won a majority of the vote in elections in Robeson, displacing planter families who had dominated county affairs.
 The party relied on the electoral support of black freedmen, Indians, and poor "Buckskin" (Note: This term referred to poor persons of Scottish descent, so called because of their reputation for wearing pants made of deer leather.
 A few from the more impoverished and rural areas of Robeson County rose to local positions of prominence.) whites.
 Republicans generally favored equal citizenship and civil rights for all persons regardless of race.
 The opposing Conservative faction encompassed a range of opinion but generally advocated for the withholding of certain rights from nonwhites and forcing blacks to work menial jobs.

 The renewal of democratic institutions coincided with a relaxation of violence in the county, as many impoverished people hoped that their interests could be addressed through them.
 No armed robberies were reported in the county for nearly six months, and the members of the Lowry Gang kept a low profile.
 John Dial found work in a blacksmith shop while most others lived off of resources provided to them by family and friends.
 Henry Berry Lowry was reported to have shown some public support for the Republican Party.
 Republican officials were reluctant to take any action concerning the previous lawlessness in Robeson, since prosecuting former Home Guardsmen would harm their law and order campaign, while targeting the Lowry Gang would split their local base of support.